Algorand-Developer-Retreat/abel/README.md

-# Abel: On-Chain Asset Labeling & Verification Registry
+# Abel: On-Chain Asset Labeling Registry

 **Impatient?
 Jump to [setup](#Setup).**

-**Status: Alpha.**
+**Status: Alpha:**

 - Registry contract is feature complete
-- Registry tests are partially done
+- Registry tests are almost done
 - Registry SDK is in PoC state (for tests)
 - Asset views are in development